 Fanny Evans, associate at Morgan & Morgan

-The British Virgin Islands (BVI) has passed legislation requiring certain legal entities carrying on relevant activities to demonstrate adequate economic substance in the BVI.
-The owners of any company or limited partnership registered or incorporated in the BVI should be aware of this legislation and consider how they may be affected.
+The Bahamas has passed legislation requiring that certain legal entities carrying on relevant activities have to demonstrate adequate economic substance in said jurisdiction.
+The beneficial owners of any company or limited partnership incorporated, registered or continued in The Bahamas should be aware of this legislation and consider how they may be affected.

 What is the effect?

 CESRA imposes economic substance requirements on all legal entities carrying on “relevant activities”.